José Aguilar (footballer)

-José Aguilar Martinez (born 5 February 2001) is a Spanish professional footballer who plays as a midfielder for the Swiss club FC Sion.
+José Aguilar Martinez (born 5 February 2001) is a Spanish professional footballer who plays as a midfielder.

 Professional career

 Aguilar moved to Switzerland at the age of 15, and shortly after joined the youth academy of Sion.
 Aguilar made his professional debut with Sion.
 He worked his way up their youth categories, in 2018 having reached the U18s and then their U21s.
 He made his senior debut in a 1–0 Swiss Super League loss to Thun on 25 May 2019.